Soccer Charging Foul

 An unfair charge, also known as a charging foul, is ruled as one of three categories: careless, reckless, or having used excessive force.
 A careless charge is when a player is not cautious while making the play.
 If the player used unnatural movements to distract or intimidate their opponent in order to have an unfair advantage, it is considered a reckless charge.
 A charge involving excessive force is when a player endangers their opponent by using more force than necessary to make the play.

 A charging foul is typically punished by a direct free kick for the opposing team.
 This punishment is applicable for all age groups and levels, although this foul is called more frequently on young players because there is less lenience for physicality, and they are more likely to get hurt while being charged.
+If a charge occurs in the penalty area, a penalty shot will be awarded to the fouled team.

 When the referee sees that a player has made a charging foul, they first blow their whistle to stop play and put their arm straight in the air to show the sign for “caution.”
 The referee may also allow play to continue and hold both arms in the air with palms upwards to signal advantage.
 After the play is stopped, they then point their arm in the direction that the free kick will go.